-Capacity revenues are the revenues we receive for electric service whether or not our generation and purchased power resources are dispatched to produce electricity and are designed to recover the fixed costs associated with our business, including fixed production expenses, depreciation and amortization expenses and interest charges, plus a targeted margin.
+Sales to Members.
+We generate revenues principally from the sale of electric capacity and energy to our members.
+Capacity revenues are the revenues we receive for electric service whether or not our generation and purchased power resources are dispatched to produce electricity, and are designed to recover the fixed costs associated with our business, including fixed production expenses, depreciation and amortization expenses and interest charges, plus a targeted margin.
+Energy revenues are earned by selling electricity to our members, which involves generating or purchasing electricity for our members.
+Energy revenues recover the variable costs of our business, including fuel, purchased energy and variable operation and maintenance expense.